-For the R-2B District, it is recommended that ADUs be designed and incorporated in such a way as to reflect the historic nature of the hamlet.
+Should the Township ultimately decide to permit ADUs in the proposed R-2B District, it is recommended that they be designed and incorporated in such a way as to reflect the historic nature of the hamlet.
 It is further recommended that ADUs be restricted to family members only by way of deed restriction.